 It’s also possible that your employer will match what you put into the 401K account, up to a point.
 That will help you build your retirement account even faster.

 What If you don’t have the option of a 401K and lack the time to learn about investing?
 Believe it or not, there are ways to do hands-off investing.

 Consistent investing through a robo-advisor lets you grow money whether you’re a beginner or an expert.
 What’s more, most provide apps you can use on your phone to make it easy, convenient, and quick to routinely invest.

 Minimum deposit requirements can be very low with some robo-advisors, which is another advantage of using them.
 Rebalancing is often done for you as well.

-Obviously there are additional ways to invest that are not listed here.
+Obviously there are additional ways to invest and get investing advices that are not listed here.
 Nevertheless, you don’t have to settle for hit and miss investing opportunities.
 It is possible to routinely invest your money for a more secure financial future.
 You can take control of your money and make it happen.

 Track All Your Accounts With Personal CapitalPersonal Capital lets you see all of your accounts in one convenient place.
 Sign up now for free.